Prescriptive Analytics – What’s a manager to do?

 Program begins promptly at 8:30 and will wrap-up no later than 5:00.

-The cost of the program is $925 and includes materials, continental breakfast and lunch, and is due in full at time of registration.
-Additionally, Wake Forest University alumni, faculty, and staff receive a 10% tuition discount.
-Please contact Debbie Anderson, firstname.lastname@example.org, for more details.
+The cost of the program is $825 and includes materials, continental breakfast and lunch, and is due in full at time of registration.
+Additionally, Wake Forest University alumni and faculty receive a 25% tuition discount.
+For more information please send an email to firstname.lastname@example.org or call 336-758-2239.

 Course materials are included in the cost of tuition.
 Course materials will be distributed electronically in advance of the program start date.
 Participants must have a laptop or tablet computer to access course materials.